Roger Federer Announces He’s Skipping French Open

 On his website, Federer wrote:

-“I’ve been working really hard, both on and off the court, during the last month but in order to try and play on the ATP World Tour for many years to come, I feel it’s best to skip the clay court season this year and prepare for the grass and hard court seasons.”
+“I’ve been working really hard, both on and off the court, during the last month, but in order to try and play on the ATP World Tour for many years to come, I feel it’s best to skip the clay court season this year and prepare for the grass and hard-court seasons.”

 Despite a strong start to 2017 (he won the Australian Open in January), Federer has decided to return for grass and hard court as opposed to the clay courts of the French Open.
 That means we’ll likely see him play at Wimbledon and the U.S. Open this summer.